haarcuba/aroma-mock/README.markdown

 We *then* expect that this `element` object's `val` method will be called with one argument, the string `'123'`.
 This is expressed in the expectation:

+	call( 'element.val', [ '123' ] )

+Since we don't care about the return value from this call, we leave it unspecified.
+We can also use `null`

 	call( 'element.val', [ '123' ], null )

-Since we don't care about the return value from this call, we used `null`.

 Since jQuery expectations are commonplace, we can use a the shorthand `expect_$` for this 2-call expectation - this is demonstrated below.

+Another thing to note is the use of `capture` and `captured` to test functions called with callbacks.
+E.g., if our code calls `fs.mkdir( 'somepath', onCreated )`, we want to later call this `onCreated` function.
+We therefore use the `capture` feature of Aroma-Mock to get at it:

+    call( 'fs.mkdir', [ 'somepath', capture( 'onCreatedCallback' ) ] )

+and later call it via the `captured` API:

+    captured.onCreatedCallback()

 I hope this makes the following, complete listing, clear.